 The quality control process ensures the accuracy and consistency of compiled data.
 Emission estimates are then aggregated into standardized reporting formats, and national trend tables are prepared.
-The report drafting phase involves compiling and editing submitted data to form the National Inventory Document (NID), which undergoes an internal review by the LEPL EIEC before being submitted for final review by the MEPA.
+The report drafting phase involves compiling and editing submitted data to form the National Inventory Document (NID), which undergoes an internal review by the LEPL EIEC before being submitted for final review by the Ministry of Environmental Protection and Agriculture (MEPA).